hopollo/RustBetterVanilla/README.md

 - Remove weapons/items/armor skins (wears only)
 - Focus on server optimisation/game performance
 - Nerf offline raiding
+- Remove safe zone thing
 - Remove the aimcone on player weapons completly
 - Buff the Ak recoil
 - Spawn low life weapons all tiers on barrels, crates
 - Remove radiations completly
-- Remove all NPCs expect of the helicopter
+- Remove all NPCs expect of the helicopter, airdrops, animals
 - Focus on the PvP surival aspect only
 - Remove bags cooldown
 - Remake the Bp system as before